On the Beta Transformation: Introduction

 In this sense, this shift is ``exactly solvable'': the above provides a closed-form solution for iterating and un-iterating the sequence.

 Multiplying out the above sequence, one obtains the so-called ``$\beta$-expansion'' of a real number $x$, namely the series

-That is, the bit-sequence that was extracted by iteration can be used to reconstruct the original real number.
-Setting $\beta=2$ in eqn \ref{eq:bernoulli-bits} gives the Bernoulli shift.
-Explicitly, one has $T_{2}\left(x\right)=b\left(x\right)$.
+The bit-sequence that was extracted by iteration can be used to reconstruct the original real number.
+Setting $\beta=2$ in eqn \ref{eq:down-bits} gives the Bernoulli shift: $T_{2}\left(x\right)=b\left(x\right)$.

 Unlike the Bernoulli shift, not every possible bit-sequence occurs in this system.
 It is a subshift of the full shift: it is a subset of $\left\{ 0,1\right\} ^{\omega}$ that is invariant under the action of $T_{\beta}$.
-This is explored in greater detail in a later section.
+The structure of this shift is explored in detail in a later section.